weinsteinabi/war_decol/README.md

 3) Becker, Bastian.
 (2019).
 Colonial Dates Dataset (COLDAT), https://doi.org/10.7910/DVN/T9SDEW.
 Harvard Dataverse, V3.
 Accessed Nov.
 21, 2025.

 4) Wimmer, A., \& Min, B. (2006).
 From Empire to Nation-State: Explaining Wars in the Modern World, 1816-2001.
 American Sociological Review, 71(6), 867–897. http://www.jstor.org/stable/25472435.
 Accessed Nov.
 15, 2025.

-5) Paine, L. (2020).
-Rediscovering the age of discovery.
-In Jowitt, C. (Ed.), The Routledge Companion to Marine and Maritime Worlds 1400-1800, 50-66.
-Routledge.

-6) The British North America Acts,	SC 1974-75-76, c 53.
-(1975)

-7) Thomas, M. (2023).
-Grand Narratives: Decolonisation and Its Wars.
-War \& Society, 42(1), 60 - 71. https://doi.org/10.1080/07292473.2023.2150480.

-8) Sarkees, M. (2010).
-The COW Typology of War: Defining and Categorizing Wars (Version 4 of the Data).
-Washington DC: CQ Press.

-9) Mustafa, Z. (1971).
-The Principle of Self-Determination in International Law.
-The International Lawyer, 5(3), 479-487. https://www.jstor.org/stable/40704674

-10) Fisch, J. (2015).
-The Cold War and the Second Decolonization, 1945–1989.
-In The Right of Self-Determination of Peoples: The Domestication of an Illusion.
-Cambridge University Press.

-11) Munro, D.\& Zeisberger, C. (2011).
-Demographics: The Ratio of Revolution.
-Insead.

-12) Goldstone, J. (2002).
-Population and Security: How Demographic Change Can Lead to Violent Conflict.
-Journal of International Affairs, 56(1), 3-21. https://www.jstor.org/stable/24357881

-13) Goldstone, J. (2021).
-Population, rebellion and revolution.
-In A Research Agenda for Political Demography, 131–145.

-14) Kratovic, A. (2010).
-Testing for the Domino Effect of Self-Determination Movements: Montenegro, Kosovo, and the Serb Republic.

-15) Goldsmith, B. E., \& He, B. (2008).
-Letting Go without a Fight: Decolonization, Democracy and War, 1900-94.
-Journal of Peace Research, 45(5), 587–611. http://www.jstor.org/stable/27640735

-16) Ravlo, H., Gleditsch, N. P., \& Dorussen, H. (2003).
-Colonial War and the Democratic Peace.
-Journal of Conflict Resolution, 47(4), 520-548. doi: 10.1177/0022002703254295.

-17) Norbrook, Alexander.
-(2025).
-Exploiting Natural Resources in a Decolonizing World: Evidence, Sovereignty, and Development Discourses in the UN (1951–1962).
-The Princeton Historical Review, 10(2).

-18) Boswell, T. (1989).
-Colonial Empires and the Capitalist World-Economy: A Time Series Analysis of Colonization, 1640-1960.
-American Sociological Review, 54(2), 180–196. https://doi.org/10.2307/2095789

-19) World Population Review.
-(2025).
-Population by Country in 1800. https://worldpopulationreview.com/country-rankings/population-by-country-in-1800